oconnor0/blog/_drafts/beclad-in-iron.md

-and falling down, that boy in iron gasped not in pain at his fatal wound but at the sight afore his dim eyes,
+and falling down, that boy in iron gasped not in pain at his fatal wound but at the sight afore his dim eyes, the king now stood before his bleeding corpse and blessed that iron-beclad boy ere his eyes forever closed, he wept knowing the grave wrong that he had done.

+and so buried in the church graveyard, that boy lay between father and she who was most blesséd of all he knew. no longer was he clad in iron but simply laid down in love alone.

+now my listeners our story ends forget not to tell it far and wide the lay of he beclad in iron